uqmars/constitution/Constitution.md

 * the receiving of reports from the president and the secretary
 * the receiving of the auditor's report on the financial affairs of The Club for the last financial year
 * the presenting of the audited statement to the meeting for adoption
-* the election of members of the Executive Team
+* the election of Executives
 * the appointment of an auditor who shall be the nominee of The Union for Club/Societies or an independent auditor who must be a member of the Institute of Chartered Accountants in Australia or the Australian Association of Accountants or a successor to either of these bodies

 17.2 The minutes of the annual general meeting shall be submitted to the The Union's Clubs and Societies Administration Officer within seven (7) days of the annual general meeting